Oakleigh

 Population growth drivers in Oakleigh are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-The population of the Oakleigh statistical area (Lv2) was estimated at 9,349 as of Nov 2025, reflecting a growth of 907 people since the 2021 Census.
-This increase represents a 10.7% rise from the previous population count of 8,442.
-The change is inferred from AreaSearch's estimation of 9,208 residents based on examination of the latest ERP data release by the ABS (June 2024) and an additional 124 validated new addresses since the Census date.
-This results in a population density ratio of 2,626 persons per square kilometer, placing Oakleigh (SA2) in the upper quartile nationally according to AreaSearch's assessments.
-The area's growth rate of 10.7% since the 2021 census exceeded the national average of 9.7%.
-Overseas migration contributed approximately 91.0% of overall population gains during recent periods, driving Oakleigh's population growth.
+Based on ABS population updates and AreaSearch validations, the estimated population of Oakleigh as of Feb 2026 is around 9,350.
+This reflects a growth of 908 people since the 2021 Census, which reported a population of 8,442.
+The change was inferred from AreaSearch's estimate of 9,208 residents following examination of ABS ERP data release in June 2024 and an additional 123 validated new addresses since the Census date.
+This results in a density ratio of 2,626 persons per square kilometer, placing Oakleigh in the upper quartile relative to national locations assessed by AreaSearch.
+Oakleigh's growth rate of 10.8% since the 2021 census exceeded the national average of 9.9%.
+Overseas migration contributed approximately 91.0% of overall population gains during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs the VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted using weighted aggregation methods to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-By 2041, Oakleigh (SA2) is projected to experience a significant population increase of 3,463 persons, reflecting a total gain of 35.9% over the 17-year period.
+By 2041, the suburb of Oakleigh is projected to have a population increase of 3,463 persons, reflecting an overall gain of 35.9% over the 17-year period.

 Frequently Asked Questions - Population